scibian/hpc-config/doc/manpages/hpc-config-push.md

 of this directory should be like in the example below:

     some_directory/
+    ├── private-data/
+    │   ├── files/
+    │   │   └── $CLUSTER/
+    │   │       ├── cluster/
+    │   │       └── $AREA/
+    │   └── hieradata/
+    │       ├── *.yaml
+    │       └── $CLUSTER/
-    ├── private-data
+    │           ├── *.yaml
-    │   ├── files
+    │           ├── roles/
+    │           │   └── *.yaml
+    │           └── areas/
-    │   └── hieradata
+    │               └── $AREA.yaml
-    └── puppet-hpc
+    └── puppet-hpc/

+Where:

+  - *$CLUSTER* is a cluster name,
+  - *$AREA* is an area name (see **AREAS** section for more details).

-`puppet-hpc` is a git checkout of the Generic Puppet Configuration for HPC Clusters you downloaded with this documentation.
+The *puppet-hpc/* directory is a checkout of Puppet-HPC.

-`private-data` is a directory containing all the specific data for your cluster.
+The *private-data/* directory contains all the specific data for every clusters of your organization.
+Please refer to Puppet-HPC reference documentation for more details about the files hierarchy of this directory.
 It's advised to also keep this in git and simply fetch a copy.

 The destination should be shared between all the central storage servers.
 It must be accessible as a simple POSIX file system, via the Amazon S3 API or a set of SFTP servers.

+# AREAS

+*hpc-config-push* supports splitting cluster configuration environments into multiple areas for security purpose.
+Each area has its own set of encryption keys.
+Please refer to Puppet-HPC reference documentation for more details on this mechanism.

+If multiple areas are declared into its configuration file, *hpc-config-push* considers the first area to be the **main** area.
+As a requirement, all the encrypted files located into the *private-data/files/\$CLUSTER* directory must be encrypted with the cluster **main** area files encryption key, and all the eyaml encrypted parameters in the *private-data/hieradata/\$CLUSTER/areas* file must be encrypted with the cluster **main** area eyaml encryption key.

+When the configuration environment is pushed, *hpc-config-push* performs on-the-fly re-encryption of area's sensitive data using area specific encryption keys.
+It includes the encrypted files (\*.enc) located in the *cluster* and the *\$AREA* subdirectories and the eyaml encrypted parameters in the *\$CLUSTER/areas/\$AREA.yaml* file.

+Then, *hpc-config-push* generates a subset of the configuration environment for each area, excluding the sensitive data of all other areas.

+This way, each area only has access to its own sensitive data encrypted with its own set of encryption keys.

+By default, *hpc-config-push* considers there is only one **default** area, and no re-encryption is performed.

 # CONFIGURATION FILE